Lymah123/Hactoberfest2023/README.md

 Oct 24: I started working on a new pull request.

 Oct 25: I joined OpenSauced Shoutout on Twitch.
 I joined the TBD live session on Discord.
+I submitted a PR.
+A PR got merged.